Virginia lawmakers OK limited public sector bargaining bill

-On Sunday, Saslaw urged the measure’s passage, emphasizing that nothing in the bill compels a locality to allow collective bargaining.
+On Sunday, Saslaw urged the passage of legislation that was more narrow, emphasizing that nothing in the bill compels a locality to allow collective bargaining.
 Bargaining will be allowed only if a local government or school board authorizes it with an ordinance or by a resolution.

 A few localities and local officials have publicly expressed support for collective bargaining, including the Fairfax County School Board and the Loudoun County Board of Supervisors.